-The NCCS is organised in the form of a virtual centre, and currently consists of eight administrative federal bodies: Federal Office for Meteorology and Climatology MeteoSwiss, the Federal Office for the Environment (FOEN), the Swiss Federal Office for Civil Protection (FOCP), the Federal Office for Agriculture (FOAG), the Federal Office of Public Health (FOPH), the Federal Food Safety and Veterinary Office FSVO, the Swiss Federal Insitute of Technology in Zurich (ETH Zurich) and the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL).
+The NCCS is organised in the form of a virtual centre, and currently consists of eight administrative federal bodies: Federal Office for Meteorology and Climatology (MeteoSwiss), Federal Office for the Environment (FOEN), Federal Office for Civil Protection (FOCP), Federal Office for Agriculture (FOAG), Federal Office of Public Health (FOPH), Federal Office for Food Safety and Veterinary Affairs (FSVO), ETH Zurich and Swiss Federal Institute for Forest, Snow and Landscape Research (WSL).
 Other partners are Agroscope, the Research Institute of Organic Agriculture (FiBL), the University of Berne and ProClim - Forum for Climate and Global Change.
 The secretariat is hosted by MeteoSwiss.